Million Dollar Deviled Eggs Recipe

 Pipe the egg yolk mixture into the cavities of the egg whites.

-Sprinkle a little paprika powder, and chopped parsley, and garnish with a small slice of mini gherkin pickle.
+Sprinkle a little paprika powder and chopped parsley, and garnish with a small slice of mini gherkin pickle.
 Enjoy.

-Frequently Asked Questions
+Frequently Asked Question

 Serving Suggestions

-Crushed crisp bacon, onion marmalade, and sliced green olives are also great topping options for this easy appetizer.
+Crushed crisp bacon, onion marmalade, and sliced green olives are great topping options for this easy appetizer.

 Storage Suggestions